-Children
+Children,

-Never leave children alone in the motorhome and keep potentially dangerous items out of reach as at home e.g. matches, drugs etc.
+Never leave children alone in the motorhome and keep potentially dangerous items out of reach as at home e.g. matches drugs etc.

 When upper bunks are used by children, especially those under the age of six, care should be taken to ensure against the risk of them falling out.
+These bunks are not suitable for the use of infants without adult supervision.